 Now, we all know what kind of affect Barack Obama had on the market.
 While he didn’t preside over the phase out of HCFCs like R-22 he did preside over the beginning stages of phasing out HFC refrigerants such as R-134a, R-404A, and R-410A.
 All of his actions were in response to his Climate Change Action Plan.
 (This link to whitehouse.gov will show more detail.)
 Obama used the Environmental Protection Agency to impose new regulations on HFCs and to eventually phase them out entirely.
 His goal was to replace all of these refrigerants with the less potent, but more flammable, HFO refrigerants such as 1234YF.
 On top of that he also pressured other countries to do the same.
 (India, China, Pakistan, and others.)

 R-404A is the first to go away and the process has already begun.
 In 2015 the EPA listed R-404A as unacceptable in newly manufactured machines as of 2017.
 This covers all supermarket refrigerators and freezers.
 Vending machines get a bit more of a break and have a deadline of 2019.
-I wrote an article about this at the time of the release and it can be found by clicking here.
+I wrote an article about this at the time of the release.
 Next on Obama’s list was R-134a.
 The EPA has listed 134a as unacceptable in new vehicles as of the year 2020.
 (2021 model years.)
 The goal here is to switch everyone over to 1234YF or to other natural refrigerants.